kriasoft/amibroker/README.md

 It is 100% free, no hidden charges, allowed for both personal and commercial use under [Apache License 2.0](http://www.apache.org/licenses/LICENSE-2.0).

-Contributions of any kind are welcomed!
+Contributions of any kind are welcome!
 Feel free to [fork](https://github.com/kriasoft/amibroker/fork_select) this repo and send [pull requests](https://help.github.com/articles/using-pull-requests) with your updates.

 ### Prerequisites